 c.
 You now have options to select your engine.
 For this tutorial, choose the MariaDB icon, select the default DB engine version, and choose the Free Tier template.

 d.
 You will now configure your DB instance.

-Expand the dropdown below to see the example settings you can use for this tutorial:
+The list below shows the example settings that you can use for this tutorial: